 Our in-house MRI unit is the latest-generation magnetic resonance imaging scanner that scans quicker, reducing exam time.
 The system is less intimidating and less claustrophobia inducing than other MRI machines, contributing to patient comfort.

 MRI stands for Magnetic Resonance Imaging.
 Without using traditional x-ray imaging, MRI allows doctors to see inside the body to diagnose and identify possible medical conditions.
 An MRI simply samples signals from the water that makes up your body.
 Specialized antennae create highly defined images that can be used to make diagnoses.

 You’ll discover that MRI testing is painless and much quicker than you think.
 In fact, you’ll probably be very comfortable as you lie on the padded table.
-The accuracy and speed of the latest MRI scanners means that you will be done quickly and your doctor will have to run fewer—if any—follow-up scans.
+The accuracy and speed of the latest MRI scanners mean that you will be done quickly and your doctor will have to run fewer if any, follow-up scans.

 They are used to evaluate organ size and shape, evaluate masses, and diagnose pathology such as tumors cysts, aneurysm, ascites, lymphadenopathy, metastasis, ruptured discs, etc. CT scans can be performed with or without IV contrast.

 JRMC was the FIRST facility in North Dakota to offer 3D mammography for breast cancer screening.
 3D mammography (breast tomosynthesis) helps radiologists identify and characterize individual breast structures without the confusion of overlapping tissue.

 Click the ribbon to learn more about how JRMC is removing all obstacles to receiving proper breast screenings.